richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 - for_each - create multiple instances of a resource according to map or strings.
 - provider - select non default provider config.
 - lifecycle - resource lifecycle management e.g. in a destroy and recreate scenario, you could 1st create and then destroy a resource.

-- *Provisioners & Connections (not meta-argument)* - extra actions after resource creation e.g. install app on VM.
+*Note: Provisioners & Connections are not meta-arguments, they can invoke extra actions after resource creation or destruction e.g. install app on VM.*

 ## depends_on

-- This is not required if you create a resource that references another resource's data as an implicit dependancy is created.
+- This is not required if you create a resource that references another resource's data, as an implicit dependancy is created.
 - It can be used in resource/ module blocks - it contains a list of resources or child modules.
 - It should only ever be used as a last resort.
 - You list which resources should be created before it actions the resource block.
 As such it is placed  at the top of the given resource block: